syflex/user-authentication/README.md

   MVC is a software design pattern that separates an application into three main logical components: the model, the view, and the controller. we eliminate view as we are only creating API's.
 Each of these components are built to handle specific development aspects of an application.

   The following structure rules:
-  Rule 1: Arrange files around features.
+  * Rule 1: Arrange files around features.
-  Rule 3: Place test in a separate folder for easy access.
+  * Rule 3: Place test in a separate folder for easy access.
-  Rule 4: Place scripts and utility in a utile folder. :wink: :wink: can we done better hahaha Rule 5: service layer is use for business logic.
+  * Rule 4: Place scripts and utility in a utile folder. :wink: :wink: can we done better hahaha
+  * Rule 5: service layer is use for business logic.
-  Rule 6: controller layer is use for request and response.
+  * Rule 6: controller layer is use for request and response.
-  Rule 7: model layer is use for database schema.
+  * Rule 7: model layer is use for database schema.
-  Rule 8: repository layer is use for database query.
+  * Rule 8: repository layer is use for database query.
+  * Rule 9: linting is use for code quality.

 ## License